Athrey123/Birthday_WordCloud/README.md

 # Birthday_WordCloud
 Are the days nearing to your loved ones special day?
-If you're out of birthdya gift ideas, here's a quick and creative gift for you!
+If you're out of birthday gift ideas, here's a quick and creative gift for you!

 ## Introduction